Mabdillahi88/sciencequiz2/README.md

 The Javascript files were checked using JSHint JS Validation Service.
 No major problems were discovered.

+Exceptions = wordlist and my functions variables are linked to my questions in questions_quiz.js and nav bar script

 # Science guess game
 ![validation-guess](assets/docs/features/validations/validation_science_guess_questions_jshint.JPG)